Login

 Frequently Asked Questions

-Do you put anything under vinyl flooring?
+Do you need anything under vinyl flooring?

 Does luxury vinyl plank flooring require underlayment?